 As a researcher, I sat interviewing the person tasked by the Ministry of Education with developing the new History curriculum for Grades 4–12 in what I will call here the hypothetical country ‘Gondor’!
 He will not only develop the full new curriculum, but it will also be digital, interactive, fun, aligned with the national learning outcomes, and open source for every ‘Gondorian’ child, teacher, and parent.
 How fabulous!
 I sat across from the developer: a white American Male, representing a famous American education technology company.
 As the conversation went on, my interlocutor made simple mistakes about what I know is wrong historic information pertaining to ‘Gondor’.
 His vision for ‘Gondor’s’ history curriculum included lots of information historically propagated by colonial forces in the 20th century to economically exploit ‘Gondor’.
 He continued by sharing how he tailors / contextualises the content materials of the education company he represents for ‘Gondorian’ children.
 His contextualization strategy included checking in with his Gondorian friends to make sure that the pictures look like people on the streets of ‘Gondor’.
 I kept wondering why the ‘Gondor’ Ministry of Education and its donors ignored ‘Gondorian’ historians who I know of, who are living and producing knowledge on local and global levels, who seek sources that are diverse and critical, that are representative of the rich diversity of ways of being and knowing in ‘Gondor’, in favour of a global American company that has a readymade plug and play (with some contextualization) open-source digital curricula.

-The social scientist Boaventura de Sousa Santos tells us that there will be no global social justice without global cognitive justice (Santos, 2014).
-He points out the need for a real plurality of the knowledge systems from which we draw to build our education systems.
+The social scientist, De Sousa Santos, points out the need for a real plurality of the knowledge systems from which we draw to build our education systems.
 The latter includes the philosophy and purpose of an education system and its epistemological stances.
 This refers to people’s knowledge, ways of being and knowing, what they deem essential to know and what they think a good life is translated to policies, strategies, pedagogies, and content.

 In today’s world, the dilemma presents itself in the current state of affairs: that to be educated means to be universal.
 This is embodied in the application of Open Education Resources.
 The receiver is expected to associate good things with ‘open’ and ‘universal’.
 Rarely do we imagine exclusions, loss of language, devaluation of knowledge systems, destruction of environmental resources, etc. The words ‘open’ and ‘universal’ become associated with each other and with more access and better education for ‘all’ without looking at the cost.
 In being positioned this way, OER becomes immune to refusal.
 They are normalised and universalized.
 Hence, they become beyond question.